-- (a) the employees shall be laid off by job classification in reverse order of seniority within a department; - (b) the Employer must send a copy of the notice of layoff to the President of the Union or his/her designate.
+(a) The employees shall be laid off by job classification in reverse order of seniority within a department.

+(b) The Employer must send a copy of the notice of layoff to the President of the Union or their designate.

-(c) a laid off employee may bump a less senior employee, provided the employee is qualified to do the job of the less senior employee.
+(c) A laid off employee may bump a less senior employee, provided the employee is qualified to do the job of the less senior employee.

-Bumping rights must be exercised within seven (7) calendar days of notification of layoff by providing written notice to the person in charge;
+Bumping rights must be exercised within seven calendar days of notification of layoff by providing written notice to the person in charge.

-- (d) employees on layoff shall be recalled in order of seniority subject to ability to do the work available; - (e) It is the responsibility of all laid off employees to keep the Employer advised at all times of where and how they can be contacted for recall purposes. - (f) Employees recalled to work shall receive the current rate for the classification to which they are recalled. - (g) Employees who are recalled within twelve (12) months of receiving their layoff notice shall retain all previously accrued service seniority.
+(d) Employees on layoff shall be recalled in order of seniority subject to ability to do the work available.

+(e) It is the responsibility of all laid off employees to keep the Employer advised at all times of where and how they can be contacted for recall purposes.

+(f) Employees recalled to work shall receive the current rate for the classification to which they are recalled.

+(g) Employees who are recalled within twelve months of receiving their layoff notice shall retain all previously accrued service seniority.